someguynamedjosh/nodespeak/design/language.md

 example(2):(Int result);
 assert(result == 10);
 ```
-Internally, waveguide will modify the code that accesses the elements of the
+Internally, nodespeak will modify the code that accesses the elements of the
 array to only access the single scalar value.
 Although it is not completely
 accurate to say so, it is convenient to conceptualize this process as turning
 the code for the `example` function into: